j-schreiber/js-sf-cli-security-audit/README.md

 ## `sf org audit init`

-Initialises classifications and policies for a security audit.
+Initialise a new audit config.

 ```
 USAGE